microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 the HitObject returned is a NOP-HitObject.
 A shader table record can be assigned separately, which in turn allows invoking a shader.

-An overload takes custom attributes associated with COMMITTED_PROCEDURAL_PRIMITIVE_HIT.
+An overload takes a user-defined hit kind and custom attributes associated with COMMITTED_PROCEDURAL_PRIMITIVE_HIT (see `ReportHit` for details).
 It is ok to always use the overload, even for COMMITTED_TRIANGLE_HIT.
-For anything other than a procedural hit, the specified attributes are ignored.
+For anything other than a procedural hit, the specified hit kind and attributes are ignored.

 ```C++
 static HitObject HitObject::FromRayQuery(